blaenk/blaenk.github.io/provider/notes/clojure.markdown

 The Var `#'my.project.foo/bar` is invoked by the reader on vector `[1 2 3]` _after_ it has been read as a normal Clojure data structure by the reader.
 That is, the reader will parse the form after the tag as a data structure, then invoke the tagged literal function on the data structure itself.
 The tagged literal function should then return a value that _replaces_ the tagged data structure in the final result [^clojurescript_js].

-[^clojurescript_js]: This is used in Om in the form of `#j` to parse a map and output JSON in its place, or parse a vector and output an array in its place.
+[^clojurescript_js]: This is used in Om in the form of `#js` to parse a map and output JSON in its place, or parse a vector and output an array in its place.

 # Namespaces